Sense Your Current Culture

 - Nothing in this section as they don’t currently put emphasis on Competence.

 From this picture we can see that Scrum has truly taken hold at the team level, creating a culture of collaboration and cultivation.
 However the organizational structure remains stuck with a focus on control.
 If nothing changes, the control focus of the organization could destroy the collaborative culture the teams have built.
+We will discuss how to create a vision for change collaboratively with people from all levels of the organization, not just the executives, in the next post.

 See: Michael Sahota’s excellent summary here: http://www.methodsandtools.com/archive/agileculture.php